arangodb/arangodb/Documentation/UserManual/Sharding.md

     to an out of memory situation on the coordinator handling the request.
 We will improve this situation when we revisit the AQL query optimiser (see road map for release 2.2).
-  - Authentication on the cluster, works, with the method known from single ArangoDB instances on the coordinators.
+  - Authentication on the cluster works with the method known from single ArangoDB instances on the coordinators.
 A new cluster-internal authorisation scheme has been created.
 See below for hints on a sensible firewall and authorisation setup.